 Impact on Campus Access, Events, Services, and Travel

 How are athletic activities and events being impacted?

-Athletics will resume practice, full league and non-league schedules for all sports beginning in the Fall 2021 semester.
-Practices for fall sports will begin in August.
+Athletics has resumed practice, full league and non-league schedules for all sports.
 We have developed league wide COVID protocols to ensure the safety of our athletes.

-Additional information and required student-athlete paperwork for the 2021-2022 academic year will be available on www.neccknights.com in late June.
+Additional information and required student-athlete paperwork for the 2021-2022 academic year is available on www.neccknights.com.
 For additional information please contact Director of Athletics Dan Blair email@example.com or a member of the coaching staff with any questions.

 How do I request technical/computer support?

 IT Staff will is available by phone at 978-556-3111 during our normal operating hours of Monday through Friday from 8:00AM to 7:00PM.
 We will be utilizing Microsoft Teams and other collaboration tools as needed to facilitate remote assistance.